daptin/daptin/README.md

 Wedding | has many people called "attendees" | Send everyone SMS on updates to wedding party schedule | Calender changes with every attendees calender | Build a UI using React

-## How can you use Daptin

-- Daptin uses a SQL database and works like a very high level framework/management system
-- Daptin asks you to define your domain entities along with their relations in the way you want to organise them.
-- Daptin takes the responsibility of giving you following:

-  - A responsive dashboard to interact with the system, tested on desktop browsers and mobile browsers
-  - A in-built event framework which you can hook into
-  - User notifications - Email/Sms/Messengers/Dashboard
-  - Actions - Which can be hooked to events, and have multiple outcomes
-  - A status tracking system (Visually design a state machine and make it available for any kind of object)

-Daptin is a platform which can be customised using Schema files, which describe your requirements and processes.

 ## Tech Goals

 - Zero config start (sqlite db for fresh install, mysql/postgres is recommanded for serious use)